Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-4/Lecture-3-Closure/lecture-notes.md

         console.log(`the value of the counter is ${counter}`);
     }
 }
+//
 let increment = makeCounter();// notice how I stored the function.
-This works becuse of functions are frist class citizens! what does that mean again? debugger
+This works becuse of functions are first class citizens! what does that mean again? debugger
 ;